MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

     SalaryOver100K = It.salary .> 100000
     #-> It.salary .> 100000

-To test this pipeline, we can append it to the `Employee` pipeline using the composition combinator.
+To test this pipeline, we can append it to the `Employees` pipeline using the composition combinator.

     run(db, Employees >> SalaryOver100K)